Custom Attributes

 Create Custom Attributes

-You can create custom attributes to provide more information which enhances the details of threat intelligence.
+You can create custom attributes to provide more information that enhances the details of threat intelligence.

 Before you Start